Lakens/statistical_inferences/docs/10-sequential.md

 B) You can reject $H_1$ and stop data collection.
 C) You reject both $H_0$ and $H_1$ and stop data collection.
 D) You fail to reject both $H_0$ and $H_1$ and continue data collection.

+### Open Questions

+1. What is the difference between sequential analysis and optional stopping?

+2. What is a possible benefit of using a sequential design over a fixed design?

+3. What does it mean to stop data collection for futility?

+4. What is the difference in the philosophy of how the alpha is spent across looks between the Pocock and O’Brien-Fleming approaches?

+5. What is the benefit of the fat that the alpha level at the final look when using an O’Brien-Fleming correction is close to the uncorrected alpha level?

+6. What is the difference between the Pocock and O’Brien-Fleming correction, and the corresponding Pocock and O’Brien-Fleming alpha spending functions developed by Lan and DeMets?

+7. How can it be that even though the maximum sample size for a sequential design is slightly larger than the sample size for a fixed design, sequential designs can still be more efficient?

+8. When does incorporating a stopping rule for futility increase the efficiency of a sequential design?

+9. On average, what is the effect of stopping early in a sequential design on the effect size estimate?
+What is an argument to not correct the effect size estimate when reporting it?